silitics/rugpi/www/docs/getting-started.md

 sha512-256:<hex string>
 ```

+Note that this hash is **not** a hash over the entire bundle.
+Instead, it is only used to verify a bundle header, which contains further hashes for other parts of the bundle.
+This allows Rugix Ctrl to verify parts of the bundle individually and ensure that manipulated data is never ever written anywhere.
+For the cryptography nerds, the hash is the root of a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).

 After building the bundle, you can transfer it via `scp` to the earlier started VM:

 ```shell
 scp -P 2222 build/bundles/customized-efi-arm64.rugixb root@127.0.0.1:/root
 ```

-When the upload is complete, the bundle can be installed as an update with the following command:
+When the upload is complete, the bundle can be installed via SSH as an update with the following command:

 ```shell
 rugpi-ctrl update install --verify-bundle <hash> /root/customized-efi-arm64.rugixb